mdfarragher/TDP/setup/17/asa-workspace-deploy.md

 ![Cloud Shell](media/cloudshell-configure-04.png)

-## Deploy the Synapse Analytics workspace
+## Deploy Synapse Analytics

 Click the `Deploy to Azure` button below to start the deployment process.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fsolliancenet%2Fmicrosoft-data-engineering-ilt-deploy%2Fmain%2Fsetup%2F01%2Farm%2Fasaga-workspace-core.json%3Ftoken%3DAA2FKXRAGLJK2Q5PS7UV6QC7ZZAS2)

-You should see next the `Custom deployment` screen where you need to provide the following (see [Pre-requisites for deployment](#pre-requisites-for-deployment) above for details):
+You should see next the `Custom deployment` screen where you need to provide the following:

-- The resource group where the Synapse Analytics workspace will be deployed.
+- The resource group `techionista-dp203-m17` where the Synapse Analytics workspace will be deployed.
-- The unique suffix used to generate the name of the workspace (**NOTE**: Make sure this value has a **maximum** length of **9 characters**).
+- A unique suffix used to generate unique names during deployment.
+Type a combination of your initials and the current date (for example `mdf1708`), but make sure your suffix does not exceed a **maximum** length of **9 characters**).
+Remember this suffix because you will need it later.
 - The password for the SQL Administrator account.
+Type a unique password and remember it because you will need it during the labs.

 Select `Review + create` to validate the settings.